The God of Second Chances

 The victories were so sweet because they were hard-won.
 Like getting that job with the Marlins for a month and making more than she ever had, or finding a friend’s couch to crash on right when she needed it.
 She realized that God wasn’t punishing her; He was teaching her to trust Him fully, showing her that she didn’t have to control everything.

-One of the most powerful things she shared was about “healing out loud.”
+Charmaine remembered her younger self from that traumatic event and shared about how she is now “healing out loud”.
 She said she almost died in silence because she was too busy trying to keep up appearances and not sharing her pain.
 Now, she’s all about speaking up, telling her story, and letting others know they don’t have to suffer alone.
-That vulnerability is huge—she’s showing that even though she’s still healing and paying the consequences of past mistakes, God is using her openness to bless others.

 Finally, Charmaine said if she could go back and talk to her younger self—or anyone watching—she’d say, don’t sit in silence.
 Let people in.
 Find your community.
 Trust God, because He’s already got the final destination mapped out for you.
 She reminded us that even when we make mistakes, God doesn’t condemn us—He still calls us righteous and worthy.

-Charmaine’s story is such an amazing reminder of how faithful God is.
-Even when we feel like we’re stuck or we’ve messed up too badly, God has the final say.
+Charmaine’s story is such an amazing picture of God’s faithfulness and goodness to his children.
+If you feel stuck in life, or think you’ve messed up too much, always remember God has the final say.
 And like Charmaine said, she’s living proof that when you let God have His way and trust Him, He’ll turn it all around for good.

 If Charmaine’s story inspired you, consider sharing it with someone who needs encouragement.
 And I encourage you to partner with Faith Ignite to help bring more stories of hope to the world.
 Together, we can spread messages of God's faithfulness to those who need it most.